Table of Contents

 - Pour the mixture into the loaf tins and bake in the oven for 20-25 minutes.

-- Let them cool in the tins for a few minutes then turn out onto a rack to cool.
+- Let them cool in the tins for a few minutes then turn out onto a rack to cool completely before slicing.

 Be the first to receive new recipes in your inbox and get my free E-Book of 25 French Recipes!
 Subscribe here